Digital Accessibility Guides and Resources

 Content editors responsible for their respective department's pdx.edu web space should reach out to the Office of University Communications with any questions related to accessible content building in the current and new Drupal spaces.

 All students, faculty, and staff at PSU have access to Google's G Suite applications.
-Questions regarding how to use Google Apps or generate content can be asked at an of OIT's G Suite Workshops.
+Questions regarding how to use Google Apps or generate content may be answered in one of OIT's G Suite Workshops.
 The following are specific resources for accessible design within Google apps:

 Please note that content generated via Google apps will only be fully accessible under certain conditions: